Selected Bicycle Wheels

 - In the case of a wheel that loses its symmetry, or requires truing, you should first determine that the problem does not lie with the brakes.

-If the brakes are affixed to your bike in the proper fashion, you may still notice that the rim of the wheel rubs the brake pad on its revolution.
+If the brakes are correctly affixed to your bike, you may still notice that the rim of the wheel rubs the brake pad on its revolution.
 This will usually occur only in one part of the wheel's revolution.

 Where to Buy Bicycle Wheels?